iemejia/catho/README.md

 The catalog correspond to a simple sqlite3 database, for more info about the catalog structure, see the docs/catalog.sql file.
 Catalogs are saved automatically in the ~/.catho folder.

+We would like to create a sort of simple minimalist catalog system so other people can create 'nicer' GUI tools for catho.

 Collaboration
 ----------